palladius/gce-spectre-meltdown-checker/README.md

 INSTALL
 =======

-This repo tries to check Spectre/Meltdown vulnerabilites on any VM on GCE.
+This repo tries to check Spectre/Meltdown vulnerabilites on any possible VM image on GCE.

     make config
     # edit `env.sh` thus created with your `PROJECT_ID` and stuff